microsoft/TemplateStudio/CONTRIBUTING.md

 * Before starting coding, **you must open an issue** and start discussing with the community to see if the idea/feature is interesting enough.
 * A documentation page in the [documentation folder](https://github.com/Microsoft/WindowsTemplateStudio/tree/master/docs).
 * Unit tests (If applicable)

+* If you've changed the UI:
+  - Be sure you are including screenshots to show the changes
+  - Be sure you have reviewed the [accesibility checklist](accessibility.md)

 * You tested your code with two most recent Windows 10 SDKs.
 (Build 14393 and 15063)
 * PR has to target dev branch